 Any benefits to be provided by insurance will be provided only after (1) you have provided the Administrator the necessary information to apply for insurance, and (2) the insurance is in effect for you.

-If you cover your children up to age 26 under your insurance, you can pay for that coverage through the Plan.
+If you cover your legal spouse or dependent children up to age 26 under your insurance, you can pay for that coverage through the Plan.